gajus/swing/README.md

 ### Event Object

-Event listener is invoked with a single `eventObject` parameter.
+Event listener is invoked with a single `eventObject` parameter:

 ```js
 var stack;